Advocates for Equity Council Website

 Goal

-The aim is to keep everything centralized and keep the Smith community informed on all the work being done by the Advocates for Equity Council
+The goal is to create a centralized platform that keeps the Smith community informed about all initiatives and resources offered by the Advocates for Equity Council.

 Timeline